FRIENDS GUI: A graphical user interface for data collection and visualization of vaping behavior from a passive vaping

-The FRIENDS software was validated using a SMOK NORD 5 ENDS device, which has a puff initiation button and displays puff duration.
+The FRIENDS software was validated using a SMOK NORD 5 ENDS device, which has a puff-initiation button and displays puff duration.
 Validation experiments were conducted four times daily-at midnight, morning, afternoon, and evening.
-Each session consisted of three sets of six puffs, lasting approximately 2, 3, and 4 seconds respectively, totalling 18 puffs per session.
-The vape mouthpiece was connected to a vacuum system, and puffs were manually initiated.
+Each session consisted of three sets of six puffs, lasting approximately 2, 3, and 4 seconds respectively, totaling 18 puffs per session.
 A 30-second gap separated each puff.
+It is important to note that no human participants were involved in the validation experiments.
+Puffs were triggered either by a button pressed on the vape or a mechanical vaping machine \cite{fassler2025open}, and no human vaping intake occurred at any stage of the testing process.
 All experiments were recorded using the Zoom platform, with the camera directed at the NORD display and a shared window showing the real-time clock (\url{https://clock.zone/}) to log puff timing.

 Actual puff timings (PUFF ON/OFF) and durations were extracted from the video recordings and compared with the data recorded by the FRIENDS device and processed by GUI.
 Table \ref{tab:table2} summarizes this comparison.
-The FRIENDS system recorded a total puff duration of 230.76 seconds—99.46\% of the actual 232.01 seconds—and accurately detected all 72 puffing events.
+The FRIENDS system recorded a total puff duration of 230.76 seconds—99.46\% of the actual 232.01 seconds and accurately detected all 72 puffing events.
 Seventeen false positives were captured, likely due to electromagnetic interference.
-The GUI's filtering function, using a 1.0-second threshold, successfully identified and removed these events.
+The GUI’s filtering function, using a 1.0-second threshold, successfully identified and removed these events.
 Table \ref{tab:table3} presents the precision of timestamp conversion, showing small timing drifts of up to 10 seconds over a full day, which is acceptable for real-time monitoring.

 Figure \ref{fig:fig4} illustrates puffing and touching events over a 24-hour period, with a zoomed-in view near the 1:30-hour mark.
-While puffs generally occurred ~30 seconds apart, a longer gap between puffs 5 and 6 and a likely false positive were observed.
-Some puffs lacked touch detection, emphasizing the need to combine thermistor and touch data for reliable identification.
+While puffs generally occurred $\sim$30 seconds apart, a longer gap between puffs 5 and 6 and a likely false positive were observed.

-This validation using 24-hour experimental data confirmed the software's accuracy in timestamp conversion, data extraction, and graph generation, making it a practical tool for vaping behavior research across diverse study domains.
+This validation using 24-hour experimental data confirmed the software’s accuracy in timestamp conversion, data extraction, and graph generation, making it a practical tool for vaping behavior research across diverse study domains.